-Certain foods can help treat constipation, a common condition marked by infrequent bowel movements and pellet stools.
-On the other hand, some foods or dietary habits can worsen constipation or increase your constipation risk.
-Although constipation may require medical treatment in some cases, most people can ease constipation by making lifestyle changes and choosing the right foods.
-Also see Natural Remedies for Constipation.
+Certain foods can help relieve constipation, a common condition marked by infrequent bowel movements (and sometimes pellet-shaped stools), while other foods can worsen it.
+Although constipation may require medical treatment in some cases, many people can find relief by eating certain foods and following other smart ways to ease constipation.

 1) Fiber-Rich Foods

-Following a diet high in fiber-rich foods helps protect against constipation, according to the National Institutes of Health (NIH).
-By consuming 20 to 35 grams of fiber daily, you can help your digestive system to form soft, bulky stool that is easy to pass.
-The American Academy of Family Physicians recommends slowly increasing your intake of high-fiber foods in order to prevent bloating, cramping, and gas.
+Following a diet high in fiber-rich foods helps protect against constipation, according to the National Institutes of Health.
+By consuming 20 to 35 grams of fiber daily, you can help your digestive system form soft, bulky stools that are easy to pass.
+The American Academy of Family Physicians recommends slowly increasing your intake of high-fiber foods in order to prevent bloating, cramping and gas.

-Foods high in fiber include whole grains (such as brown rice, barley, and quinoa), certain vegetables and fruits (especially dried fruits), flaxseed, and legumes (such as beans and lentils).
+Foods high in fiber include whole grains such as brown rice, barley, and quinoa, certain vegetables and fruits (especially dried fruits), flaxseeds, and legumes such as beans and lentils.
 Here's a look at the amount of fiber found in specific foods that may help with constipation:

 - navy beans (9.5 grams of fiber per ½ cup)

 - kidney beans (8.2 grams of fiber per ½ cup)

 - pinto beans (7.7 grams of fiber per ½ cup)

 - sweet potatoes (4.8 grams in one medium sweet potato)

 - pears (4.4 grams in one small pear)